Lovefoxxx

-Luísa Hanae Matsushita (born February 25, 1984), known by her stage name Lovefoxxx, is the lead singer of the Brazilian indie band Cansei de Ser Sexy (CSS).
+Luísa Hanae Matsushita (born 25 February 1984), known by her stage name Lovefoxxx, is the lead singer of the Brazilian indie band CSS.

 Early life and career

-Lovefoxxx was born in Campinas, Brazil.
+Matsushita was born in Campinas, Brazil.
 She is of Portuguese, German and Japanese descent.

 In May 2008, Lovefoxxx was on the cover of RG Vogue magazine.

 In 2010, Lovefoxxx was featured on both French DJ Kavinsky's and Japanese band 80kidz's new singles, respectively known as "'Nightcall" and "Spoiled Boy".
 "Nightcall" was included in the soundtrack of the 2011 film Drive.
 She also took part in N.A.S.A.'s project The Spirit of Apollo, on a track called "A Volta".
 Lovefoxxx was featured on Steve Aoki's album Wonderland (2011), on a song titled "Heartbreaker", which was released as a single in early 2012.

 Personal life

 In 2006, Lovefoxxx was voted No. 10 in NME's Cool List.
 In 2007, Lovefoxxx was voted No. 3, only to be beaten by her fiancé's bandmate Jamie Reynolds, who came in second, and winner Frank Carter of Gallows.

-Lovefoxxx does not have an official or public account on any social media - and she has vocalized her distaste for falsified accounts representing her via the official CSS blogspot.

 Lovefoxx lives in Garopaba, a beach town on the southern coast of Santa Catarina, where she built an ecohouse by hand.